 When Is the Best Time to Sell a House in San Diego?

-If you’re selling your house in San Diego, there probably won’t be a lack of buyers.
+If you’re selling your house in San Diego, you probably won’t have a hard time finding buyers.
 In fact, you might be flooded with offers in this seller’s market.
 But selecting the best time to sell a house in San Diego can make a difference in how much money you might make from the sale.

 What's Your San Diego Home Worth?